Verdict due in S.African family axe murder trial - Journal du Cameroun

 “The accused could not say how the security was breached (and) confirmed that he never felt insecure, unsafe or threatened while living on the estate.”

-During his evidence, van Breda had claimed that he was in the toilet when he saw the masked intruder attacking his family.
+In his testimony, van Breda claimed he was in the toilet when the masked intruder began attacking his family.

-He said he had survived the attack with superficial stab wounds inflicted after he wrestled with the attacker who was trying to slit his throat.
+He himself suffered superficial stab wounds which he said were caused while wrestling with the attacker who was trying to slit his throat.
 He said he then fell unconscious.

 The state insisted the wounds were self-inflicted.